seralexeev/xrabbit.dev/README.md

 id: 77
 date: 31-05-2025
 media:
-  - media/77-1.jpg
+  - 77-1.jpg
-  - media/77-2.jpg
+  - 77-2.jpg
-  - media/77-3.jpg
+  - 77-3.jpg
 ```

-I also took a V plate for it to securely attach it to the robot.
+I also got a V plate for it so I could securely mount it on the robot.

 ---